ArtyomBlr/GraphQl_explore/README.md

 - **Query Language for API:** GraphQL describes the API's data comprehensively, enabling clients to request precisely what they need for efficiency.
 - **Single Endpoint:** Operates over a single endpoint, with clients using queries for data retrieval and mutations for data modification.
 - **Real-Time Data:** Supports real-time updates via subscriptions, allowing clients to maintain live connections for immediate data updates.
+- **Type Safety:** GraphQL schemas provide a clear contract between the server and the client, ensuring type safety and minimizing runtime errors.
 - **Introspective:** Self-documenting schema defines API capabilities, facilitating tooling support like auto-completion and validation.
 - **Avoid Over and Under Fetching:** Clients specify exact data needs, mitigating issues of over-fetching and under-fetching.

-## Additional Tools and Concepts:

-- **Installation: Apollo Client**

-  - **Apollo Client:** A full-fledged GraphQL client that seamlessly integrates with frontend frameworks, providing features like caching and error handling.

-- **Development Environment: GraphiQL**

-  - **GraphiQL:** In-browser IDE for interactive exploration of GraphQL APIs, facilitating query testing and documentation viewing.

 - **GraphQL Operations:**

-  - **Query:** Corresponds to HTTP GET method, used for data retrieval.
+  - **Query:** Corresponds to HTTP GET method, used for data fetching.

     - Example:
       ```graphql
       query {